-Assumption: intonation marks the presence of a morpheme necessary for exclamative interpretation.
+Assumption: intonation marks the presence of a morpheme (abbreviated ExOp here) necessary for exclamative interpretation.

-- Intonation assigned a special status in other theories, such as in Castroviejo Miró (2008). - Role of morpheme will be to impose ordering over set of alternatives.
+- Intonation assigned a special status in other theories, such as in Castroviejo Miró (2008); D'Avis (2002) - Role of ExOp will be to impose ordering over set of alternatives. - Additionally, assert an attitude towards a proposition.